jimmybob-tonytcb/BungleTub/README.md

   </a>
 </p>

-## Fork of the open-source Godot Engine, a 2D and 3D cross-platform game engine
+## Core Engine for Bob Simulator
-This is a fork of the open-source Godot Engine, an engine maintained by the Godot Foundation.
+The Grobbel Engine is the core game engine for the game Bob Simulator.
-I am jimmybob / TonyTCB, the Grobbel Engine is a fork I designed for my game Bob Simulator, among other things.
+It is a fork of the popular open-source multi-platform Godot Engine.

 My Website: https://www.tc-blox.net